OutSystems/docs-support/src/troubleshooting/infrastructure-management/deploy-all-workaround-11180.md

 </div>

-This article's guides you on:
+This article guides you on:

 * Checking if your on-premises environments are affected by the RPM-3448 known issue introduced in Platform Server 11.18.0.
 This known issue is described in detail in the [release notes](https://success.outsystems.com/Support/Release_Notes/11/Platform_Server#known_issues_fixing_platform_server_11.18.0).